-New England Patriots vs. Atlanta Falcons: 5 Players To Watch In Super Bowl 51
+New England Patriots Vs. Atlanta Falcons: 5 Players To Watch In Super Bowl 51

 It’s a good thing they didn’t, as all Beasley did was go on to lead the NFL with 15.5 sacks, giving the Falcons the pass rushing piece they have so direly been without in recent years.

-If you know anything about Tom Brady, you know he absolutely despises overwhelming pocket pressure, and is at his worst without time to throw.
+If you know anything about Tom Brady, you know he absolutely despises overwhelming pocket pressure and is at his worst without time to throw.
 At 38-years-old, Brady simply isn’t capable of scrambling to extend plays on a regular basis.

 There's still work to be done. #RiseUp